Aaroneld/GameOfLife/README.md

 <sub>**Turing complete is a term used in computability theory to describe abstract machines, usually called automata.
 Such an automaton is Turing complete, if it can be used to simulate a Turing machine.
 It is also called computationally universal.
 Most modern programming languages are Turing-complete</sub>

+## Installation

+To install simply pull the code to your local machine, run `npm i` to install the necessary dependancies, and serve locally with `npm start`

 ## Problem Domain